kneyugn/TextureClassification-CS4476-Fall-2018/index.md

  ![Image](https://i.imgur.com/Pfo51Fc.png)

 After getting all values, a training set and test set for the support vector machine model are constructed with above statistics as attributes and 28 textures as labels.
 The dataset is divided into a training set and a test set with the ratio of 7:3 and SVC model is generated with sklearn.svm library in Python environment.
 To maximize the overall accuracy of the model, hyperparameters are obtained and the cross validation is processed from GridSearchCV function in sklearn.model_selection.
 Based on the optimized hyperparameters, poly kernel type is used with 1 penalty value, degree 6, shrinking and probability features, one-vs-one decision function, ⅙ gamma, 5.0 coefficient and unlimited iteration.
-Also, the original images of 576 x 576 size and resized images of 100 x 100 size are tested to check the influence of different scale input.
+Also, the original images of 576 x 576 size and resized images of 100 x 100 size are tested to check the influence of different scaled inputs.

 ### Experiments and results